Featured In The News

 Uptake of Business GCSE rose by 20%

-An exceptional event and true celebration of enterprise, the national finals day offers high quality entertainment.
-School teams come together brimming with excitement and anticipation as they compete against each other on the ideas they have worked hard to create and a chance for their team to be crowned Ryman National Enterprise Challenge winners!
+An exceptional event and true celebration of enterprise, the national finals day offers high levels of enrichment to your entrepreneurial students.
+School teams come together brimming with excitement and anticipation as they compete against each other on the ideas they have worked hard to create, competing for the ultimate prize; the chance for their team to be crowned Ryman National Enterprise Challenge winners!

 Theo Paphitis, delighted!

-After nine seasons on Dragon’s Den, Theo said, ‘pitching isn’t easy, but it’s a fantastic opportunity.
-More often than not I invested in the people and their passion, rather than the person I couldn’t connect with, even if they had an even better idea than the last person.’
-Having seen some talented and brilliant ideas that have made him sit up and take notice, Theo said he is constantly delighted and surprised by the passion on show at the finals each year.
+After nine seasons on Dragon’s Den, Theo remarked: “…pitching isn’t easy, but it’s a fantastic opportunity.
+More often than not I invested in the people and their passion, rather than the person I couldn’t connect with, even if they had an even better idea than the last person.”
+Having seen some talented and brilliant ideas that have made him sit up and take notice, Theo said he is ‘constantly delighted and surprised by the passion on show at the finals each year.’

 The Inspirational Learning Group